-- (c) work involving harmful exposure to radiation; - (d) work involving the risk of accidents which it may be assumed cannot be recognised or avoided by young persons owing to their insufficient attention to safety or lack of experience or training; or - (e) work in which there is a risk to health from extreme cold or heat, or from noise or vibration. - (4) The more specialised work and processes included in the non-exhaustive list in Schedule 2 shall be considered as dangerous, heavy, unhealthy and more generally as work which causes harm to the mental health of a young person and which hinders the free development of his personality, and in which a young person shall be prohibited from working.

-Schedule 2.

-- (5) The Chief Inspector may, on the application of an employer, issue a licence to permit the disapplication of subsections (2) and (3) above in respect of adolescents, provided that engaging in such work or process is indispensable for the adolescents' vocational training and on condition that the work or processes are performed under the supervision of a person authorised by the Chief Inspector and who possesses the requisite knowledge and experience with regard to the risks entailed in the specific activity and with regard to the prevention of such risks, so that all necessary measures will be taken to ensure the health and safety of the adolescents concerned. - 21.
-Any young person employed in an undertaking and paid by daily wages or not, who is either engaged in the production process or in cleaning any part of the premises of the undertaking, or cleaning or lubricating any part of a machine or mechanical equipment of the undertaking or transporting, gathering or distributing goods or conveying messages or running errands, or performing office work or any other kind of work either of or related to the undertaking, shall, unless otherwise provided for in this Ordinance, be deemed to be engaged in it for the purposes of this Ordinance or any proceedings under this Ordinance.
+- (e) work in which there is a risk of health from extreme cold or heat, or from noise or vibration. - (4) The more specialise work and processes included in the non exhaustive list in Schedule 2 shall be considered as dangerous, heavy, unhealthy and more generally as work which causes harm to the mental health of a young person and which hinders the free development of his personality, and in which a young person shall be prohibited from working. - (5) The Chief Inspector may, on the application of an employer, issue a licence to permit the disapplication of subsection (2) and (3) above in respect of adolescents, provided that engaging in such work or process is indispensable for the adolescents' vocational training and on condition that the work or processes are performed under the supervision of a person authorised by the Chief Inspector and who possesses the requisite knowledge and experience with regard to the risks entailed in the specific activity and with regard to the prevention of such risks, so that all necessary measures will be taken to ensure the health and safety of the adolescents concerned.

-Presence and employment of a young person in an undertaking for the purposes of this Ordinance.
+Presence and employment of a young person in an undertaking for the purpose of this Ordinance